deepesdl/deepesdl-doc/docs/datasets/datastores.md

 exploring data from the
 [Copernicus Marine Data Store](https://data.marine.copernicus.eu/products).

-A user login is mandatory to access the data provided by CMEMS.
+A user login is required to access the data provided by CMEMS.
 If you do not have cmems user yet, you can register for an [account](https://resources.marine.copernicus.eu/registration-form).
 For DeepESDL Jupyter Lab default credentials are configured, but due to